 Use our pay toolkit to secure pay progression, by taking collective action or by pursuing and winning appeals against decisions that individual teachers should not progress.

-How can you protect pay at your workplace?
+Act now to protect pay at your workplace

 - Organise a meeting of members to discuss pay and identify any issues you can raise together